rick-roche/electrotrash.co.za/site/content/posts/2008-07-07-sovereign-academy-graduation-capitol-theater-pta.md

 Directions to Capitol Theater from Jozi - map to be uploaded soon:

-1\.
-Take the N1 North to PTA 2.about 2 and a halk KM after Lynwood turnoff take the N4 turnoff into city center 3.
-The N4 becomes Pretorius St 4.
-8km after turning onto the N4/ Pretoius, turn right onto Parliment 5.
-It's Super easy!
+1. Take the N1 North to PTA
+2. about 2 and a halk KM after Lynwood turnoff take the N4 turnoff into city center
+3. The N4 becomes Pretorius St
+4. 8km after turning onto the N4/ Pretoius, turn right onto Parliment
+5. It's Super easy!

 [Facebook event is here](http://www.facebook.com/event.php?eid=22826877921 "Sovereign Academy Graduation")!